FOSS-Club-SSET/From-Data-to-Destination/README.md

-# OpenStreetMap (OSM) Beginner's Guide
+# From Data to Destination: Mapathon Contest Beginner's Guide

-Welcome to the **OpenStreetMap (OSM) Beginner's Guide**!
-This guide introduces OSM and provides step-by-step instructions for new mappers.
+Welcome to the **From Data to Destination: Mapathon Contest Beginner's Guide**!
+This guide introduces OSM and provides step-by-step instructions for new mappers for the Mapathon Contest

 ## Table of Contents